 “People have said it could be used for disaster relief or in areas where water has been compromised.
 For me, this project became less about the fact that I invented something and more about the idea that it is possible to develop solutions to these problems.”

-Butson’s most recent project, the SODIS sticker, accurately measures the amount of UV exposure required to sanitise drinking water using a transparent UV-sensitive film coupled with a partial UV blocking filter.
+Butson’s most recent project, the SODIS sticker, which was her winning entry in the 2019 Australian Stockholm Junior Water Prize, accurately measures the amount of UV exposure required to sanitise drinking water using a transparent UV-sensitive film coupled with a partial UV blocking filter.

 “For solar disinfection, the WHO recommends you put the water in the sun for six hours,” she said.